louislefevre/onyx/docs/report.md

 ```

 #### 4.2.4 Conditionals <a name="4.2.4"></a>
 Conditional statements in Onyx are not too different from traditional languages and combines attributes from both Python and Java.
 For example, the specification doesn't require the use of parentheses for the condition but still allows them, giving the user the opportunity to use whichever they feel most comfortable with.
 However, a more imperative property is the presence of braces; they are required when declaring a block statement (code greater than 1 line), but can be avoided when encompassing only a single statement.
 In the former case the entire block will be executed, but in the latter only the next statement is executed.
-It was made a point that Onyx would not feature block statements that lack the use of braces, which is allowed in Python.
+It was made a point that Onyx would not feature block statements that lack the use of braces, as is allowed in Python.
 The reason for this is that it can become very unclear which code belongs where, particularly when block groupings depend solely on indentation as in indicator.
 Whilst this is not an issue when only a single statement is involved, more than that can become confusing for users and thus has been disallowed entirely.

 Another notable design feature is the enforcement of Allman style indentation, which means open braces must begin on a new line and the use of single-line conditional statements is disallowed.
 This is intended to encourage the use of writing clearer, more modular code, whilst also providing the additional benefit of having all code written in Onyx look the same, allowing for easier reviewing of other users work.